GFly2017/locomotive/README.md

 # locomotive
-27-pin MU connection to arduino as a Amtrak Locomotive diagnostic tool.
+27-pin MU connection to arduino as a Locomotive diagnostic tool.